L-Steinmacher/web-module-challenge-scope-and-closure/README.md

 c.
 What is the lexical scope of `newRoll`?

-rew roll is inside of the annonimous function inside of personalDice.
+rewRoll is inside of the annonimous function inside of personalDice.

 ### Task 3 - Stretch Goals